-Figure Out What You Will Grow
+Figure Out What You Want to Grow

 Before you pick a spot in your yard, you should figure out what vegetables to grow.
 This may have an impact on where you put the garden and what kind of soil you use.

 Grow vegetables that do well in the climate or region you live in.
 The worst thing is working so hard to create and maintain your garden only to find out your vegetables are inedible.

 Choose a Spot and Prepare the Soil

-Find a sunny spot in your yard that will support the type of plants you want to grow.
+Find a sunny or shady spot in your yard that will support the type of plants you want to grow.
 You might want to take a sample of dirt to your nearest hardware or garden store to have it tested for PH levels.

 Add organic fertilizer or materials to make your plants grow better.
 Find organic compost and mulch at your nearest garden store (or make your own) and mix in well with the soil.

 Organic fertilizers can help your crops grow.
 It is important to ensure you are using only organic materials as this is the point of your organic garden.
 Find it at a garden store you can trust or make our own via compost heap.

 Not only will they help you to keep your veggies growing, but it will also ensure that you, your children, pets and wild animals are safe from chemicals found in other types of harmful fertilizers.

-Give Your Garden Plenty of Water
+Give it Plenty of Water

-Maintain your garden by giving the plants plenty of water (if it calls for it).
+Maintain your farm by giving the plants plenty of water (if it calls for it).
 For some plants, it is best if you hand-water them.
 This will help you to control the weeds as well.

 Watch Out for Pests

-No matter where you live or what you grow, your garden is susceptible to pests that can harm or destroy your crops.
+No matter where you live or what you grow, your organic farm is susceptible to pests that can harm or destroy your crops.
 It is important to spend time with your crops, so if you notice any bugs you can fix the situation right away.

-This is why it is imperative that you identify what pests are in your garden.
+This is why it is imperative that you identify what pests are in your organic garden.
 They might not be pests, after all.
-The best step to prevention is to make sure you only invite friendly pests into your garden.
+The best step to prevention is to make sure you only invite friendly pests into your organic garden.

 You can do this by making sure your plants are healthy, have a variety of flowers and vegetables, or find an organic solution to rid of them.

 There are different ways you can organically control weeds.
 Since you don’t want to use a weed killer that has lots of unhealthy chemicals, the best way to control weeds is to stay on top of them.

 Make sure you do your research and figure out when the best time is to harvest each of your crops.
 For many crops, it is important that you follow the harvesting guidelines, so the plant continues to produce throughout the rest of the season.

 Enjoy Your Fresh Produce

 If you have a surplus of vegetables, you can try pickling or freezing, so that you can enjoy the fresh taste throughout the year until it is time to grow your garden again or until another crop is ready.

-Saving Your Seeds
+Save Your Seeds

 It also puts you in a secure spot as many plant varieties have been discontinued because large corporations have taken over the industry and are more focused on hybrid and GMO profits.

 Crops like corn, tomato, sweet peppers, peas, pak choy, pumpkin, and beans are great to add to your seed-saving collection.

 Dry them and store in a dark, cool and dry place.
 Once properly dried, you can also seal them in an airtight container and store in the freezer for years.

 You can’t find produce any fresher than what you can walk out into your garden and pick.
-Gardening is not only rewarding for the delicious food you can grow on your own but will also be a great relaxing hobby you can enjoy season after season.
+Farming is not only rewarding for the delicious food you can grow on your own but will also be a great relaxing hobby you can enjoy season after season.